anetczuk/qt-test-utils/README.md

 ## qt-test-utils
-Extensions to Qt testing framework
+Extensions to Qt testing framework and tools for QMake.

 ### Features:
 - running all QtTest tests cases in one executable (usefull e.g. in case of one tests subproject in QtCreator)
 - calling QtTest and QtQuickTest tests by name using wildcard(*)
 - loading/saving images from/to file directly from Qml
 - comparing images and visualising difference between them from Qml
+- possibility to switch to standard Qt tests organization (executable per test file) and autogeneration of project files

 ### Example of generated diff image